 Nevertheless, any accident is one too many.
 BSH’s ambitious goal is a zero harm policy with no employees harmed at all.

-Therefore, we established a safety culture within BSH which empowers employees and managers to consciously assume their responsibilities.
-Concrete duties and obligations can be derived from internal policies and regulations that are binding for all BSH employees.
+Therefore, BSH established a safety culture within the company which empowers employees and managers to consciously assume their responsibilities.
+Concrete duties and obligations can be derived from internal policies and regulations that are binding for all employees.

-In order to identify new chances to further improve BSH’s occupational safety standards, we established a specific module in the context of industry 4.0.
-This module focuses on potential benefits of digitization processes within our company.
+In order to identify new chances to further improve BSH’s occupational safety standards, BSH established a specific module in the context of industry 4.0.
+This module focuses on potential benefits of digitization processes within the company.
 With this goal in mind, BSH has launched several cross-location projects.
-These projects comprise for example the use of collaborative robots, exo-skeletons and collision avoidance systems based on radio frequency identification (RFID).
+These projects comprise for example the use of collaborative robots, exo-skeletons, collision avoidance systems and digital safety hints for workers.

 Furthermore, the 8D systematic which is familiar from quality assurance was introduced as a mandatory tool to analyze reportable accidents.
 Those 8D reports are electronically available as a source of information for all safety engineers.

-BSH has received a lot of recognition for its commitment: The occupational safety management systems have been certified in 2/3 of our factories.
-It is further planned to adapt the ISO 45001 occupational health and safety standard after its release and to extend the certification to 100 percent of factories and R&D centers within the next two years.
+BSH has received a lot of recognition for its commitment: The occupational safety management systems have been certified in 2/3 of the factories according to OHSAS 18001 or comparable national standards.
+In addition, the ISO 45001 occupational health and safety standard was adapted and will completely be extended to production sites and R&D centers by end of 2021.

 A special focus at BSH is on actively promoting the health of its employees, making them aware of personal health maintenance and prevention, and avoiding and reducing risk factors at work.
 By observing ergonomic findings and standards, BSH ensures the health and performance of its employees on the one hand, and creates the conditions for high productivity on the other.